Sunday, 3 June 2012

 Today is the Feast of the Most Holy Trinity.
 It is also the first Sunday after Pentecost.
 The feast is now a Double of the First Class having been raised to that rank in the reforms of 1911-13.
 Before that it was a Double of the Second Class and before that a double.
-Its origins appear to be as a local feast that originated in Liege in the tenth century and its celebration spreading in northern France and England.
+Its origins appear to be as a local feast that originated in Liege in the tenth century with its celebration spreading in northern France and England.
 The Franciscan John Peckham revised the texts in the thirteenth century.
-In many local rites (and in the Dominican rite) Sundays were counted after Trinity rather than Pentecost.
+In many local rites (and in the Dominican rite) Sundays were counted after Trinity rather than Pentecost, as indeed they are the BCP.

 The feast began yesterday with first Vespers on Saturday marking the beginning of the Summer (Aestiva) volume of the Breviarium Romanum.
-The Office is proper with the antiphons Gloria tibi Trinitas etc sung with Pss.
-101, 110, 111, 112 and 116.
+The Office is proper.
+The antiphons Gloria tibi Trinitas etc sung with Pss.
+109, 110, 111, 112 and 116.
 The chapter, O altitudo, and hymn, Jam sol recedit, will be used at Vespers on Saturdays for all the Sundays after Pentecost.
 The antiphon on the Magnificat, Gratias tibi, Deus etc, and the collect are proper.
 A commemoration was sung of the first Sunday after Pentecost.
 After Vespers the antiphon Salve Regina is sung for the first time this year.

 At Mattins there are three nocturns.
 The invitatory is proper, Deum verum, unum in Trinitate, et Trinitatm in Unitate, Venite adoremus.
-The antiphons and responsories are proper.
-In the first nocturn the lessons are taken from the sixth chapter of the Prophet Isaiah.
-In the second nocturn they are taken from the Book of Bishop Fulgentius on faith and in the third nocturn from a homily of St. Gregory Nazianzen The ninth lesson is of the first Sunday after Pentecost.
-At Lauds a commemoration of the Sunday is sung.
+In the first nocturn he antiphons, Adesto, unus Deus etc., are sung with psalms 8, 18 & 23.
+The lessons are taken from the sixth chapter of the Prophet Isaiah.
+In the second nocturn the antiphons, Te invocamus etc., are sung with psalms 46, 47 & 71, the lessons are taken from the Book of Bishop Fulgentius on faith.
+In the third nocturn the antiphons Caritas Pater est etc are sung with psalms 95, 96 & 97.
+The homily is from St. Gregory Nazianzen.
+The ninth lesson is of the first Sunday after Pentecost.
+The Te Deum is sung.
+At Lauds the antiphons, Gloria tibi, Trinitas etc., are sung with the Dominical psalms (92, 99, 62, Benedicite & 148).
+The Office hymn is Tu, Trinitatis Unitas.
+Aa commemoration is sung of the Sunday.

-At Prime the festal psalms are sung (53, 118i & 118ii).
+At Prime the festal psalms are sung (53, 118i & 118ii) under the antiphon Gloria tibi Trinitas.
 The Creed of St. Athanasius, Quicumque, is sung after the last stanza of Ps.
-118. Prior to Pius X Quicumque was sung on all Sundays throughout the year when the Office was Dominical.
-In many Uses, e.g. Sarum, it was sung on many more days in the year too.
+118. The lectio brevis is Tres sunt.

-In the 'liturgical books of 1962' there is no commemoration of the first Sunday after Pentecost at Vespers, Mattins or Lauds.
+In the 'liturgical books of 1962' so much has been excised from the Breviary that four volumes are no longer needed.
+The 'Pars Altera' of the two volumes begins today.
+There is no commemoration of the first Sunday after Pentecost at Vespers, Mattins or Lauds.
 The eighth lesson is split into two to make a ninth lesson for the feast.
-At Prime Quicumque is sung only on this Sunday in the 1962 rite.
+At Prime Quicumque is sung only on this Sunday in the 1962 rite, the lectio brevis is Dominus autem dirigat.
 At Mass there is no commemoration of the Sunday, and no proper last Gospel.

 Art: Rublev's Icon from Wikipedia.
 The Icon depicts the Hospitality of Abraham and which has been interpreted as representing the Trinity.